What are rate limits?

 - All client-to-server queries on Writer are associated with the authenticated developer account.
 This is the user who created the developer account.
 All requests from a Client to a server count toward the API token rate limit.

-- Requests from a client to a server are limited to 4,000 per hour and per token.
+- If you are on our free-trial or team plan, your client-to-server requests will be limited to 4,000 per hour and per token.

-- Client-to-server requests may be subject to a higher limit of 10,000 requests per hour and per API token.
+- If you are on our enterprise plan, your client-to-server requests will be limited to 10,000 requests per hour and per API token.

 - The request must come from a developer account owned by a Writer Enterprise account or from an Auth App authorized by a Writer business partner.